WCGA-Murdoch/Database-Tutorials/tools/barley_panbart20.md

 ### 3. Currently, geneID matching is obtained using BLAST

-**HORVU.MOREX.r3.1HG003335 can be confidently match with chr1H03149**
+*HORVU.MOREX.r3.1HG003335 can be confidently matched with chr1H03149*

-**Low coverage result may be caused by the non-coding sequences in the PanBaRT20, this will be resolved in the future database**
+*Low coverage result may be caused by the non-coding sequences in the PanBaRT20, this will be resolved in the future database*

 <img src="img/panbart20/02_blast_result.png" alt="hi" width="800" class="inline"/>